AritraBiswas/Taskscheduler-and-Crontab-with-R/Taskscheduler-and-Crontab-with-R-Pres.md

 <center>![](http://aritrabiswas.in/wp-content/uploads/2016/07/keep-calm.png)</center>

-Reminder:
+Note:
 ========================================================
-My computer was turned off during 2PM to 11PM on that day that's why there a jump in the graph at the same time this can be considered as a reminder that in order to obtain data continuously __one must turn on a computer for a cetain period of time__.
+__One must turn on a computer for a cetain period of time__.
 It is true for internet connectivity as well depending on the requirement of the program.

 This is just a simple example of where crontab can be used.
 There are many more things can be done using crontab, shiny and R. I'm going to present some examples related this topic and shiny soon.